Your home for profit-to-member Super

 As part of the implementation of the Code, AIST appointed a three-member independent Governance Code Monitoring Panel responsible for monitoring, engagement, reporting and other Code-related activities.

-The Code became mandatory for AIST member on 1 July 2018 and fiscal year 2019 was the first full year of reporting.
+The Code became mandatory for AIST member on 1 July 2018 and fiscal year 2020 was the second full year of reporting.

-Fiscal year 2020 is the second year in which funds will report and there is a requirement to have their boards sign off on the reports and submit them to AIST by 30 September 2020.
+Fiscal year 2021 is the third year in which funds will report and there is a requirement to have their boards sign off on the reports and submit them to AIST by 30 September 2021.

 The Code Guidance provides legal and regulatory context and commentary on each requirement.